Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Continuous Time

 The preceding calculation, leading to $\mathcal{O}(\dt^{3/2})$ error, uses the fact that the noises entering the equations for $\hv_{n+1},$ $\hz_{n+1}$ and $z^\dagger_{n+1}$ are independent.
 Taking the continuous time limit we obtain

 Again $W,B$ are independent unit Brownian motions of appropriate dimensions and $\zd$ is given by \eqref{eq:data_ct}.
+This is an instance of a sample path perspective that leads to approximation of the true filtering evolution.

 \begin{remark} Note the recurrence of the continuous time gain $K$ first identified in Remark \ref{rem:gaincts}.
-We have derived the mean field equations (\ref{eq:KSA_mf}) from the associated stochastic discrete time formulation (\ref{eq:discrete time EnKF}).
-However there is another way to derive them.
-If we make the assumption that the gain $K=K(\rho)$ is independent of $v$ then the equations (\ref{eq:KSA_mf}) follow directly from the general framework (\ref{eq:KS_mf3}) if (\ref{eq:constant gain approximation}) is invoked.
-This is because both divergence terms drop out in (\ref{eq:KS_mf3}) if $K$ is independent of $v$, and (\ref{eq:constant gain approximation}) simply gives $K = C^{v \hs} \Gammas^{-1}$. $\blacksquare$ \end{remark}
+In this subsection we have derived the mean field equations (\ref{eq:KSA_mf}) from the associated stochastic discrete time formulation (\ref{eq:discrete time EnKF}).
+However there is another way to derive the gain as outlined in Remark \ref{rem:tbd}. $\blacksquare$ \end{remark}